isc-projects/kea/doc/sphinx/arm/install.rst

 Installation From Cloudsmith Packages
 -------------------------------------
-ISC provides Kea packages for Alpine, CentOS, Debian, Fedora, RHEL, and Ubuntu.
+ISC provides Kea packages for Alpine, Debian, Fedora, RHEL, and Ubuntu.
 The recommended method for installing Kea on any of these systems, from the Cloudsmith repository for Kea release 2.3.1 or later, is to install the ``isc-kea`` metapackage.
 This metapackage is included on all supported distros and